 Considerable information is available in Mongolia on the impacts of copper and gold mining on environment and community.
-However, in the Kherlen river basin these activities are very limited and there do not seem to be any plans for their expansion.
+However, in the Kherlen river basin these activities are very limited and we are not aware of any plans for their expansion.
 On the other hand, there are major expansion plans for the development of coal deposits and related industries in Kherlen River Basin and adjacent Gobi desert region.
 Practically all planned operations require massive amounts of water and many are bound to lead to severe water pollution.